great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/deploy_gx_agent.md

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

 To use GX Cloud features and functionality, you need to deploy the GX Agent.
-The GX Agent runs open source GX code in GX Cloud, and it allows you to securely access your data without connecting to it or interacting with it directly.
+The GX Agent is an intermediary between GX Cloud and your organization's data stores.
+GX Cloud does not connect directly to your data, all data access occurs within the GX Agent.
+GX Cloud sends jobs to the GX Agent, the GX Agent executes these jobs against your data, and then sends the job results to GX Cloud.

+The GX Agent is typically deployed in your organization's deployment environment, for example, in a development, staging, or production cloud services environment.
+The GX Agent serves all GX Cloud users within your organization.
+It can be run as part of your development or production workflows.
 To learn more about the GX Agent and deployment patterns, see [About GX Cloud](./about_gx.md).

 ## Prerequisites